 In addition to solar paneling, many people are opting to purchase solar device chargers now as well.
 Travelers, in particular, have found solar device chargers save them a lot of time and hassle (airports never have enough outlets).

 Composting: There are a lot of reasons to switch to composting, but chief among them is that it reduces the amount of waste produced by your home.
 According to SF Gate, more than half of the municipal solid waste collected in 2009 was compostable.
 Imagine how much room will be saved in landfills by composting your organic materials instead of simply chucking them in the trash bin!
 In addition to reducing the amount of waste you throw away, composting is a natural way to re-introduce and replenish soil’s nutrients.
 This reduces the amount of money you spend on fertilizers and artificial nutrients for your garden as well as the number of trips you need to make to the garden and lawn supply store to get those materials.

 Switch to Non-Toxic Cleaning Supplies: Chemical based cleansers release lots of harmful chemicals into the air when you use them.
 Instead of opting for whatever looks cheapest (and smells best) at the grocery store, why not make your own?
-Making your own cleansers out of natural products is cheap, easy and will dramatically improve the air quality of your home.
+Making your own cleansers out of natural products is cheap.
+Also it’s an easy and dramatically improves the air quality of your home.

-There are a lot of ways to improve your home’s sustainability.
-Some of them are structural, but many of them are simple habit changes, like starting a compost pile and using natural cleansers.
+In conclusion, there are a lot of ways to improve your home’s sustainability.
+Some of them are structural.
+However many of them are simple habit changes.
+For example, starting a compost pile and using natural cleansers.
 With some practice your home can be completely green!